Chapter 1 - Everybody Knows?

 Darrin sighed and stared at the black tv screen, "Pretty face, long hair, big cock."

 With that, Caleb knew that he was defeated - those were his top three likes.
 For Darrin to know that much meant it would be stupid for Caleb to keep denying it.
-He let out the breath that he didn't realize he was holding and sunk back on the couch in resignation.
+Caleb let out the breath he didn't realize he was holding and sunk back on the couch in resignation.
 He remained quiet a long moment, just letting it sink in.
 This was bad.
 This was going to change everything.
 There was one ray of hope - maybe only Darrin knew.
 He could handle that, probably.

 "I didn't think anyone ever noticed..." he said dejectedly, "Why didn't you ever say something?
 You just let me go on making a fool of myself for...what?
 Years?"
 Trying to put blame onto Darrin was a desperate tactic, and even as he was doing it Caleb felt ashamed.